casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 }
 ```

-After successful verification by Casdoor, it will be redirected back to your application with a code and state.
-You can get the code and call the `getOAuthToken` method to parse out the JWT token.
+After Casdoor verifies the user, the app is redirected back with a code and state; use the code and `getOAuthToken` to obtain the JWT.

-`CasdoorUser` contains the basic information about the user provided by Casdoor.
-You can use it as a keyword to set the session in your application.
+`CasdoorUser` holds the user info from Casdoor; use it to establish the session in your app.

 ```java
 @RequestMapping("callback")